mtvector/IngrahamLab/BoneNotebook.md

     ## up       2    10     2    6
     ## down     3     3     3    2

 Not much.
+If you get loose, maybe one could say that that are up in the new data are more likely to be up in the osteoclasts and down in the preadipocytes.
 Which genes are they?

 ``` r
 overlaps <- lapply(1:2,function(u){